Freechains/jvm/README.md

 Freechains is a decentralized topic-based publish-subscribe system.

-A peer publishes a message to a topic (a chain) and all other connected peers interested in the same topic eventually receive the message.
+A peer posts a message to a topic (a chain) and all other connected peers interested in the same topic eventually receive the message.

 ## Goals